- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 - Check the restroom regularly to make sure toilets are flushed.

-- Check to make sure floors, doors, walls and toilet seats are clean.
+- Check to make sure floors, doors, and walls are clean.

 - Make sure paper towels and other trash are thrown away properly.